Experience-Monks/intern-ae-to-f1-exporter/README.md

 When using this exporter it's a two step process where you first run `ae-to-json` after which you can run this exporter on the exporter JSON file.

+## Important
+This project is no longer maintained by Jam3 and was archived.
+If you want to unarchive it and contribute, please contact td@jam3.com

 ## Usage

 [![NPM](https://nodei.co/npm/ae-to-f1.png)](https://www.npmjs.com/package/ae-to-f1)